Before we begin. A disclaimer.

 I was pinching myself.

-So all of this blog post just to tell me that you found a simple, already validated idea, built it, and launched it?
+So all this book just to tell me that you found a simple, already validated idea, built it, and launched it?

 Exactly.